 State laws vary with regard to child custody and support.
 Because of the important legalities involved, if your job hours have changed in a way that will affect your visitation schedule, you should contact a family lawyer.
 He will advise you on the correct legal process for your situation.

 Ann A. Thomson’s Orange County office is poised to serve you and your family with any matter pertaining to divorce and family law.
-Feel free to contact us online anytime or call 562-431-4333 for your free initial consultation with an experienced and proficient California Family Law attorney.
+Feel free to contact us online anytime or call 562-431-4333 for your free initial consultation with an experienced and proficient Seal Beach Family Law attorney.